Diderot's Dressing Gown and Finding My 'Enough'

 Ditching meritocracy

-Have you ever heard the voice of the Not-Good-Enough whispering to your ear about all the things you haven’t achieved, the talent you lack, the things you don’t have, the things you haven’t done or how much you suck at something?
+Have you ever heard the voice of the Not-Good-Enough whispering to your ear about all the things you haven’t achieved, the talent you lack, the things you don’t have or the things you haven’t done?

 The Illusion of Meritocracy

 Meritocracy.
-It sounds fair, doesn’t it?
-A system where people succeed based purely on talent and hard work.
 The dictionary defines meritocracy as a political, social, or economic system where power, influence, and rewards are assigned solely on the basis of ability and achievement—not on background, privilege, or irrelevant personal traits.
+In other words, in a meritocracy people succeed based on how talented, hardworking and qualified they are.

 Why I Reject the Achievement Treadmill

-Once you internalise this mindset, you step onto a hamster wheel that never stops spinning.
-If our worth is dependant on our accomplishments we must keep working hard to maintain a good sense of worth.
-No matter how much you achieve, it’s never enough.
-There’s always another milestone, another accolade, another way to prove yourself.
-The race is exhausting.
-It drains us, leaving no time to rest, reflect, or simply enjoy life.
+Once we internalise this achievement mindset, we step onto a hamster wheel of competition and overwork that leaves us exhausted.
+No matter how much we achieve, there’s always another milestone, another accolade, another way to prove ourselves.
+It drains us and leaves us with no time to rest, reflect or simply enjoy life.

 No wonder people are burning out.
 No wonder anxiety and depression are rampant.
-Who can truly thrive in a system that ties self-worth to a never-ending cycle of competition?
-We don’t have to run that race.
-We don’t have to prove ourselves to anyone.
+Who can truly thrive in a system where we constantly have to prove ourselves?

 A Different Way to Live